-For day 2 of our 4 days in Santiago, Chile, we headed to Cajon del Maipo with BellaBike (again, yes…we really liked this tour company!)
+For day 2 of our 4 days in Santiago, Chile, we headed to Cajon del Maipo for the day.
 After packing into the van before the crack of dawn, we headed up toward the mountain, making scenic stops along the way.

 Day 3 | Casablanca Wine Valley